Matchstic/SuspendResume/README.md

 **Known Bugs**

-- The device doesn't lock when in an application, only in SpringBoard
 - When the tweak is turned off, proximity monitoring is still enabled
-- Occaisonally, proximity monitoring is turned off, and a respring is required to re-enable it
+- Occaisonally, proximity monitoring is turned off after a phone call, and a respring is required to re-enable it
-- Calls are dropped/hung up in MobilePhone.app, and also in third-party apps such as CallBar, since the device is locked
+- Calls are dropped/hung up in MobilePhone.app, and also in third-party apps such as CallBar, since the device is locked - only when not locked
 - After a reboot or respring, the lockscreen accepts proximity events, and locks itself, sometimes casuing a respring
 - Formatting for the PSSliderCell is a bit out